 Created by an Indian creative director-turned-social entrepreneur and his Scandinavian interior-designer partner, it (and sister Noi Varo) are pilot projects designed to boost rural employment and increase sustainable development in Goa.
-It's great for couples, friends or families (each sleeps 2-4), or book it all for a sociable group of 10-14; there’s an outdoor dining table big enough for all.
+It's great for couples, friends or families.
 Along with dappled shade, fans and air-conditioning, there are 3 cascading plunge pools to keep you cool, and 4 double lounge platforms on which to read, doze and dream.

 - We loved the The Zen elegance, space and minimalism of the suites

 - The delicious and exotic fusion food - perhaps crab leek soufflé or mackerel in pomegranate and tequila

 - A 5-minute stroll from Ashvem Beach, one of Goa's loveliest and yet quietest sandy stretches

 - The wealth of well-thumbed books to read, from Benchley to Bach

 - Most of the pools are too small to do lengths in

 - All the plastic rubbish on your 5-minute walk through village fields to the beach